-Not only is it expensive to replace, but riding your motorcycle without a helmet is illegal in most places.
+Not only is it expensive to replace, but riding your motorcycle without a motorcycle helmet is illegal in most places.
 This means someone has to bring you a new one or you have to tow your motorbike home.

 While motorcycle helmet theft isn’t common, it’s still something that happens.
 In order to avoid dealing with this problem it’s a good idea to invest in the best motorcycle helmet lock.
 These are locks designed to prevent your helmet from getting stolen when you’re not in eyesight of your bike.

 Locking your helmet up is a good idea whether you’re going for a short walk, picking up groceries, or spending the day at work.
 It’s a pain having to carry your helmet everywhere.
 With a lock you can rest assured knowing it’s secured to your motorcycle.

 In this post we’ll take a look at the different motorcycle helmet locks available to you.
 At the end there’s a buyer’s guide and quick FAQ to make the buying process even easier.

 The Best Motorcycle Helmet Lock